Documentation forSolarWinds Service Desk

 SolarWinds Service Desk (SWSD) helps you maintain order within your organization.
 Tickets are opened daily and fit under one of two classifications: incidents or service requests.

 • An incident is any unexpected interference to a service, thereby disrupting the normal operations and affecting an end user’s productivity.
-Incidents can occur due to a number of factors, including an asset malfunction or network failure.
+Incidents can occur due to several factors, including an asset malfunction or network failure.
 Incident examples include issues related to printers, Wi-Fi connectivity, email service, laptop crashes, user authentication, and file sharing.

 • A service request is a request from a user for information, advice, a standard change, or access to a service.
 Service request examples include requests for new equipment, software installation, access to files or the network, and information such as cloud or email storage limits.